• facebook

 Export mailbox to PST by using ExMerge

-If you’re aiming to export a mailbox from Exchange 2007 to a PST file, the ExMerge tool is your go-to solution.
-Specifically designed for extracting mailbox data and facilitating PST file exports, it proves to be the perfect tool for this task.
-This article will guide you through the step-by-step process of leveraging ExMerge to successfully export a mailbox from Exchange 2007 to a PST file.
+If you’re looking to export an Exchange 2007 mailbox to a PST file, you can do so by using the ExMerge tool.
+This tool is designed for extracting data from mailboxes and exporting it to PST files, making it an ideal solution for this task.
+In this article, we’ll help you with the process of using ExMerge to export an Exchange 2007 mailbox to a PST file.

 • The account that will be used to access the mailbox must have been granted full access permissions to the mailbox.
 You can do this by opening the Exchange Management Console and going to Recipient Configuration > Mailbox.
 From there, choose the mailbox you want to export, click on Properties, and then go to the Permissions tab.
 Click Add, select the account that will be used to access the mailbox, and then click OK.